String of Rubies Plant (Othonna capensis) Indoor Care and Propagation Guide

 Toxicity

 String of Rubies Plant (Othonna capensis) is non-toxic to both humans and pets.
-The plant is safe to grow in the home.
+It is among the pet-safe plants that you may grow in the home.

 Where to Buy